paulzerr/napview_beta/README.md

 **2.** Select your EEG amplifier as data source.
 Or you can try out ```napview``` with the built-in EEG simulator, which streams a recording from an .edf file.
 You can also connect to any ongoing LSL EEG stream.

 **3.** Select your preferred sleep scoring model.
-U-Sleep is strongly recommended, but requires an API key, which can be requested for free at [https://sleep.ai.ku.dk/](https://sleep.ai.ku.dk/).
+U-Sleep is strongly recommended, but requires an internet connection and an API key, which can be requested for free at [https://sleep.ai.ku.dk/](https://sleep.ai.ku.dk/).
 YASA is an alternative model that doesn't require an API key.
-It requires about 15 minutes of recording time before it delivers accurate results.
+It needs about 15 minutes of recording time before it delivers accurate results.

 **4.** Follow further instructions displayed in red in the Status window on the right (if any).

 **5.** When everything is green, click START to begin.
-A new tab will open with the data visualizers.
-This will typically be [http://127.0.0.1:8245](http://127.0.0.1:8245).
+A new tab will open containing the data visualizer.
+This will typically be at [http://127.0.0.1:8245](http://127.0.0.1:8245).
 Sleep stage probabilities will be displayed as provided by the classifier, but it will take a few minutes for the sleep scoring output to become reliable.
+By default a new datapoint is shown every 30 seconds.

-Other data can be displayed, such as band power, eye movement or spindle density, heart rate, aperiodic slope, etc.
+Other data can be displayed, such as band power, eye movements, spindle/K density, heart rate, aperiodic slope, etc.

 **6.** When you are done with the situation, click SHUTDOWN to end data streaming and save the recording. <br>